Building on Hollow Ground

 Where is Hicks Branch Mine?

 Hicks Branch Mine is an abandoned underground coal mine located off of Sawyer Pike near Vandergriff Road in Signal Mountain, Tennessee.
-Historic coal mining occurred here from at least the mid-20th century, likely leaving extensive underground excavations and surface features that may still pose dangers today.
-It is located south of North Chickamauga Creek, east of Hicks Branch, and west of Vandergriff Road.
+Historic coal mining occurred here from at least the mid-20th century, likely leaving surface features and underground excavations.

 Multiple historical maps clearly show the Hicks Branch Mine and a nearby, unnamed mine.